By Chris Schroder

 But for Clark, it all comes back to saving, a lesson he first learned in a moment at the Thanksgiving dinner table in 1973.
 Since then, he has saved a lot of money for himself and others and has personally saved a lot of his fellow Americans who find themselves in a financial pinch – these days more than ever.

 Next week in Moments: Former Atlanta mayor Shirley Franklin, on the Moment she first saw the vision for the East Lake community.

-Moments video by Reid Childers of Schroder PR, public relations Atlanta.
+Moments video by Reid Childers of Schroder PR.

 Don’t miss previous 2013 Moments: Jay Smith, Jennifer Johnson, David Geller, Cynthia Jones Parks, Lee Katz, Keegan Federal, Brandi Helvey, Alwyn Fredericks, George McKerrow, Wright Mitchell, Shawn Wilson, Bill Bolling, Tracey Jackson, Fran Tarkenton, Drey Mingo, Andy Cash, Fred Northup, Wendy Binns, Ann Curry, Bill Clarkson, Alicia Philipp, Dennis Creech, Meredith Leapley, Raymond King, Jerry Farber, Larry Gellerstedt, Sally Bethea, Ken Thrasher, Herb Nelson.